spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 Bonus: I want passwords ready for the apocalypse
 : Hold that thought.

-### But what if...
+### But, what if...

 It's a fair question.
 What if a dictatorial government ceased power and forced the police to search our homes?
 Confiscated our electronics, subpoenaed security companies to surrender our credentials?
 What if you were kidnapped and your belongings taken from you?
 What if you lost everything you had in a natural disaster?

-What if your country collapsed into chaos, Spectre was dissolved, an apocalypse raged and all you needed to save the world was to log into your reddit?
+What if your country collapsed into chaos, Spectre was dissolved, an apocalypse raged and all you needed to unite the world was to find a Starlink dish and patch into reddit, the only site left operational, run invite-only by a cabal of rebels?

 Spectre has you covered.
-Maybe keep a paper copy of our algorithm whitepaper handy.
+Maybe keep a paper copy of our white paper handy.